nicholassull/mr-robogers/README.md

 Test: It should include an else if statement for an element that contains '1', then .push('Beep!") to newArray
 Code: friendlyRobot(['1', '2', '3', '4', '204'])
 Expected Result: [ 'Beep!', 'Boop!', 'Won't you be my neighbor?', '4', 'Boop!' ]

+Test: It should return one string containing the specified values instead of an array.
+Code: friendlyRobot(['1', '2', '3', '4', '204'])
+Expected Result: 'Beep!
+Boop!
+Won't you be my neighbor?
+4 Boop!'
 ```
 ## Known Bugs